deanhiller/webpieces/webserver/README.md

 # webpieces

+ONLY THESE BIG ITEMS LEFT
+* conversations
+* ALPN
+* streaming filters?
+* code generation
+   * website CRUD using all DTOs and client(microservices)
+   * website CURD using all DBOs
+   * JSON CRUD with DTOs and DBOs
+* GRPC
+* Client Creator
+* Travis -> Circle CI.  do not allow build breaks

 * get rid of close connection on response handler!!
 * https://github.com/eclipse/buildship/issues/995
 * Need a test case for stream to server controller directly to client back to some other controller endpoint (remote test or at least test with parsing!!! as server gets HttpData and passes to client but client